atharvapandit81/Bitcoin-Price-Prediction-with-Sentiment-and-Google-Trends-Analysis/README.md

 # Bitcoin-Price-Prediction-with-Sentiment-and-Google-Trends-Analysis
-Overview
+# Overview
-This project aims to predict Bitcoin prices on a daily basis by analyzing historical price data along with sentiment data from Reddit and public interest data from Google Trends.
+## This project aims to predict Bitcoin prices on a daily basis by analyzing historical price data along with sentiment data from Reddit and public interest data from Google Trends.
 Through this approach, we explore if social sentiment and search trends have a quantifiable impact on Bitcoin's price movements over the last year.

-Table of Contents
-Project Structure
-Data Sources
-Project Workflow
-Methodology
-Results and Insights
-Future Work
-Requirements
-Project Structure
+# Project Structure
 The main steps involved in the project are:

 Fetching Bitcoin historical price data.